boudartjj/alix/README.md

 All classes that implements the Alix class:
 - are listening for messages on a defined messages channel
 - have the onMessage method executed each time each time a message is sent to the channel they are listening
+- are supported by the Alix platform (start, stop, status)

 INSTALL ALIX
 - install Redis (http://redis.io/download)